PaperMC/Paper/README.md

 ------
 To compile PaperSpigot, you need JDK 8, maven, and an internet connection.

-Clone this repo, run ./build.sh from *bash*, get files.
+Clone this repo, run ./build.sh --jar from *bash*, get files.

+Leave off --jar if you only wish to resync your checkout and not create a paperclip jar file just yet.

 Special Thanks To:
 -------------